-If a model is correct from Mosel's point of view, this does of course not guarantee that it really does what we would like it to do.
+A syntactically correctly Mosel model still might not do what we would like it to do.
 For instance, we may have forgotten to initialize data, or variables and constraints are not created correctly (they may be part of complex expressions, including logical tests etc.).
-To check what has indeed been generated by Mosel, we may pause the execution of the model immediately before it terminates by running the model in debug mode: select button is to run the model.
+To check what has indeed been generated by Mosel, we may pause the execution of the model immediately before it terminates by running the model in debug mode: select button to run the model.
 The model will pause on the last statement to allow you to inspect the model entities in the Debugger window on the right side of the workspace window.
 Expand the entries under the heading Variables to view the definitions of individual model objects.